 Offering to help before events or at other times during the year is so valuable - it really is a case of 'many hands make light work'.
 It doesn't matter if you can't help on a regular basis, or even if you can't come into school.
 There are always little jobs that can be done from home if you have half an hour to spare, e.g. wrapping gifts, preparing raffle tickets etc. We really couldn't achieve what we do without the unseen 'army of help' that exists in school.
 You can also become a parent representative and be added to our list of helpers available to assist at fundraising events, like manning a stall at our Summer Fayres.
-You can, of course, if you feel able, volunteer to be a committee member.

 You can help by letting us know if you have any contacts or skills we could use - everything is potentially valuable to us.
-There is a brief questionnaire included in this pack.
-Please complete and return to us at your earliest convenience.
-IAL DIRECTORY 2014 v2